Benefits of twenty degrees below zero actual temperatures

 Unfortunately the warming trends we’re experiencing have allowed invasive species to thrive.
 Some researchers claim the warmer and shorter winters are partly responsible for the decline in the moose population.
 Winter ticks have been especially bad in recent years whereas years back the tick population appeared to be cyclic.

 A study in an article about tick infestation on moose found this.
 “In the study, published in the Canadian Journal of Zoology, researchers outline the screening of 179 radio-marked moose calves (age nine to 10 months) for physical condition and parasites in the month of January over three consecutive years from 2014 to 2016.
-They tracked new calves for four months each and found that a total of 125 calves died over the three-year period.
+They tracked new calves for four months each winter and found that a total of 125 calves died over the three-year period.
 A high infestation of winter ticks was found on each calf (an average of 47,371 per moose) causing emaciation and severe metabolic imbalance from blood loss, which was the primary cause of death.”

 Leave a Reply